Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-Case 3. {\it The general case.} Now, we are going to construct desingularization $\calF_ (X,B,Z)$ of a general object of $\Bsch_ $.
-We will use induction on the dimension of $Z$, so assume that $\dim(Z)=d$ and the functor is already constructed for smaller values of $d$.
-Our construction is very close to the construction of the functor $\calF_\BVar$ in the proof of Theorem \ref{bvarth}, so our exposition this time will be less detailed.
+Case 3. {\it The general case.} Now, we are going to construct desingularization $\calF_\smal(X,B,Z)$ of a general object of $\Bsch_\smal$.
+We will use induction on the dimension of $Z$, so assume that $\dim(Z)=d$ and the functor is already constructed for the smaller values of $d$.
+Our construction is similar to the construction of the functor $\calF_\BVar$ in the proof of Theorem \ref{bvarth}, though we will have to separate $B^\out$ from the bad locus of the whole $B$, and this will require more work.
+Again we will proceed in 3 steps: 0) reduce to the case when $X$ is regular and $B$ is divisorial, 1) separate $B^\out$ from the bad locus, 2) resolve $B$.